Offline to Online Learning for Real-Time Bandwidth Estimation: Evaluation

 We measure the performance of \Name{} against UKF over real networks in the wild.
 Our setup consists of $20$ nodes distributed across North America, Asia, and Europe.
 For each evaluation call, we randomly sample $10$ pairs of nodes.
 We then conduct calls with UKF and \Name{}.
 Our experiments were executed during the day and at night over the course of a week.
 We conducted hundreds of evaluation runs and utilized a Welch t-test to determine whether our results were statistically significant.
 Our evaluation consists of over $700$ in the wild calls per model ($\approx 1400$ calls in total).
-We report the averaged metrics across all runs.

 Our key metrics with their $95\%$ confidence interval are summarized in Table~\ref{tab:planetstat}.

-The results demonstrate that \Name{} is capable of generalizing from purely simulated, offline data to real-world environments, performing inline with our expert UKF.
-Additionally, we observe no statistically significant movement (i.e., p-values were greater than $0.05$) of \Name{} against UKF within a real environment, indicating that \Name{} is retaining the expert policy obtained from simulated experience even within environments that differ from our simulation.
-We emphasize that \Name{} was trained purely from offline, simulated experience with zero network interactions.
+The results demonstrate that \Name{} is capable of generalizing from offline experience to real-world environments, performing inline with our heuristic UKF.
+Additionally, we observe no statistically significant difference in video QoE and audio QoE (i.e., p-values exceed $0.05$ in Table~\ref{tab:planetstat}) between \Name{} and UKF during real intercontinental videoconferencing calls.
+This indicates that \Name{} is retaining the heuristic policy even within environments that differ significantly from our offline experience.
+Despite our heuristic not being observed in intercontinental environments, we hypothesize that the combination of carefully selected state features and a diverse demonstration set enables \Name{} to effectively transition from offline telemetry logs to in-the-wild deployments.

 We further verify our method by comparing against HRCC, Gemini, and BoB using traces generated from production parameters within a fork of OpenNetLab~\cite{opennetlab}.
 We randomly generate traces for evaluation from a diverse set of network workloads containing low bandwidth, high bandwidth, fluctuating bandwidth, burst loss, and LTE.
 Call simulation parameters such as the proportion of video calls to audio calls, network queuing delay, and the video start time are randomly sampled at runtime.
 Our evaluation consists of $480$ distinct simulated calls.
 We run $1000$ validation runs, which corresponds to nearly $480000$ simulated calls.